Obama orders oversight group on shale gas

 "It is vital that we take full advantage of our natural gas resources, while giving American families and communities confidence that natural and cultural resources, air and water quality, and public health and safety will not be compromised," the executive order said.

-The working group will include representatives from at least 13 federal agencies including the Departments of Defence, Interior, and Energy and the Environmental Protection Agency.
+The working group will include representatives from at least 13 federal agencies including the Departments of Defense, Interior, and Energy and the Environmental Protection Agency.

 The Department of Energy will consider seven applications to export natural gas, from companies including Southern BG and Sempra, after it issues a study on exporting the fuel.
 Meanwhile other departments have taken steps to regulate fracking.